How to Create Action Items & Action Item Lists: Tracker Included

 Collaborate With Your Team with Cloud-Based Software

 With our collaborative platform, team members can collaborate and tackle work in a more effective manner.
-Users can attach files and images, comment and tag people to ensure that everyone is on the same page.ProjectManager's team collaboration features help teams keep track of action items
+Users can attach files and images, comment and tag people to ensure that everyone is on the same page.Collaboration with team to execute projects in ProjectManager

 ProjectManager is an award-winning project management solution that takes your project every step of the way.
 Online planning tools and web-based task management features let you collaborate on the go and make adjustments throughout the project.
 Then, create comprehensive reports from the data with only a few clicks.
 See for yourself by taking this free 30-day trial today.